Ant01n3/AntApplet/README.md

 Therefore the two most important parameters that you must change for each network is ``antCount`` and ``phDrop``.

-There is another parameter nammed ``noMemory``.
+There is another parameter named ``noMemory``.
 This parameter allows to choose if the ant, once it has found food, will go back to the nest using the same path it used to find food or using another path.
 When using memory, when returning to the nest, ants will use their memory to travel back to the nest using edges in reverse order in their memory.
 They do not do any choice.
 When not using memory, ants use the same formula as when searching for food to evaluate which edge to choose.
 Most of the time, when you use ``noMemory`` you also want to set ``gamma`` to zero, since the ant will not necessarily use the same path as during exploration when returning to the nest, it is not interesting to drop a quantity of pheromone that depends on the path length.

 The implementation
 ------------------